Common Configuration (SIP)

 Attribute Bind address for local SIP UDP listener (also used for sending UDP).

-(Default = the configured value for "sip_bind_host").
+(Default = the value of sip_bind_host>)

-"sip_bind_udp_port" Integer Attribute Bind port for local SIP UDP listener (also used for sending UDP).
+sip_bind_udp_port Integer Attribute Bind port for local SIP UDP listener (also used for sending UDP).

-(Default = the configured value for "sip_bind_port").
+(Default = the value of sip_bind_port)

-"sip_public_udp_host" Hostname or
+sip_public_udp_host Hostname or

 IPv4 Address

-"sip_public_tcp_host" Hostname or
+sip_bind_tcp_host Hostname or

 IPv4 Address